Warren Sapp: Tampa Bay Buccaneers

-1995 NFL Draft
+1995 NFL draft

-Ahead of the 1995 NFL Draft, Sapp ran the fastest time in the 40-yard dash for a defensive tackle (4.69 sec).
-Sapp was considered a potential top five or 10 pick, but due to reports of multiple failed cocaine and marijuana tests released the night before the draft, many teams passed on him.
+Ahead of the 1995 NFL draft, Sapp ran the fastest time in the 40-yard dash for a defensive tackle (4.69 sec).
+Sapp was considered a potential top-five or -10 pick, but due to reports of multiple failed cocaine and marijuana tests released the night before the draft, many teams passed on him.
 He was ultimately selected 12th overall by the Tampa Bay Buccaneers in the first round.
 The NFL released a statement strongly denying the rumors and Sapp believed an anonymous individual attempted to intentionally sabotage his draft chances.

-1996-1999
+1995–1999

 Sapp was almost immediately given the starting job as the right defensive tackle, which he held for his entire nine-year stay in Tampa.
 He flourished in the Tampa 2 defense, which included teammates Derrick Brooks and John Lynch.
-With his devastating combination of size and speed, he was able to disrupt opposing offenses even when double- or even triple-teamed on the line.
+With his devastating combination of size and speed, he was able to disrupt opposing offenses even when double- or triple-teamed on the line.

-He finished his rookie season with 27 tackles and one interception and continued to be a prolific tackler for the Buccaneers.
+He finished his rookie season with 27 tackles and one interception, and continued to be a prolific tackler for the Buccaneers.
 He registered 51 tackles and nine sacks in 1996, and 58 tackles and 10.5 sacks in 1997.
 His Pro Bowl selection in 1997 was the first of seven straight.
-In 1998, he signed a contract extension paying $36 million over six years.
+In 1998, he signed a contract extension paying him $36 million over six years.
 He was honored as NFL Defensive Player of the Year in 1999.